mlohi/SIGIR-2015-Data/README.md

 66632 valid citation relations

-*For more details, please refer to our paper.
+*For more details, the user could refer to our paper.

 -----
 Files